matthias-reis/carda-gatsby/content/articles/2021-04---crippled-black-phoenix-painful-reminder-en.md

 ---
 templateKey: article
-date: 2021-04-29T11:19:25.158Z
+date: 2021-04-29T11:19:25.158+00:00
 slug: crippled-black-phoenix-painful-reminder-en
 typeName: Review
 title: Crippled Black Phoenix cover "Painful Reminder"
 subTitle: In loving memory of SNFU singer Mr. Chi Pig
 seoTitle: Crippled Black Phoenix cover „Painful Reminder“ in loving memory of SNFU singer Mr. Chi Pig
 description: Crippled Black Phoenix have just released their new single "Painful Reminder".
   It is a cover version of the SNFU song.
 It is their first recording with their new singer and lyricist Joel Segerstedt.
 excerpt: Crippled Black Phoenix have just released their new single "Painful Reminder".
   It is a cover version of the SNFU song and their first recording with their new singer and lyricist Joel Segerstedt, who is now a full member of the band.
-image: /img/painful-reminder-cbp.jpg
+image: "/img/painful-reminder-cbp.jpg"
-ogImage: /img/painful-reminder-cbp-fb.jpg
+ogImage: "/img/painful-reminder-cbp-fb.jpg"
 labels:
+- Review
+- Bands
 - Painful Reminder
 - Crippled Black Phoenix
 - CBP
 - Mr. Chi Pig
 - Hardcore-Punk
 - Punk
 - Prog
 - Review
 - German & English
 focusKeyword: Painful Reminder
 advertisement: false
 affiliate: false
 language: en
-languageLink: /2021/04/crippled-black-phoenix-painful-reminder/
+languageLink: "/2021/04/crippled-black-phoenix-painful-reminder/"

 ---
 ### Crippled Black Phoenix cover "Painful Reminder" in loving memory of SNFU singer Mr. Chi Pig

 **Crippled Black Phoenix have just released their new single "Painful Reminder".
 It is a cover version of the SNFU song.
 It is their first recording with their new singer and lyricist Joel Segerstedt.**